 My name is Lee Giles.
 I’m the founder of the Easy Peasy All-in-One Homeschool, a complete, online Christian curriculum.
 In 2012 I “went public” with my children’s homeschool assignments that I had been putting online.
 The site has grown very quickly and is too big now to be kept all in one place.
 As I’ve expanded to high school, I needed a new beginning.
 This site is where the high school courses for the Easy Peasy All-in-One Homeschool will be kept.
 It is complete with four years of courses for all the core subjects.
 You can read our list of courses with this link.
 You can also learn more about the courses and progression for any given subject by clicking on those main headings (eg. English).

 This is free for you to use.
-Some parents do decide to donate money using the button at the bottom of this page.
+Some parents do decide to donate money using the button at the top of this page.
 Some parents have volunteered time in making answer keys, reading books for me, even creating courses.
 Some courses will be labeled “parent submitted.”
 I have not been through the content of those courses.
 For other courses, I partnered with parents.
 You can see “thank yous” to them at the top of those courses.
 They submitted courses and I have put them up EP style, in 180-day courses.
 While I haven’t personally watched all of the videos and done all of the reading myself and have let others help, I have been over the content of those courses and have made decisions about their content.

 My children have not used all of these courses, but they have all been used by hundreds of other families.
 My oldest children have used some of the EP courses, but I have also been using high school as a time to allow them to focus more on their passions and letting them steer their coursework around that where they could.
 For instance, my artist daughter studied anatomy one year for science and spent the year drawing muscles and bones and another year studied light just on her own.